-Extended loss of recess Loss of privileges In-school suspension, out of school suspension Corporal punishment
+Modification of recess Loss of privileges Detention Out of school suspension Corporal punishment

 Discipline may range from a verbal warning to a maximum consequence of expulsion.

 Excessive abuse of rules will result in a conference with parent, teacher, student, principal, and other educators involved.